 “Tell me, would you have cared about the dangers in Lyryma if you didn’t have to journey through it?
-If it did not personally concern you?
-Would you have dropped your own problems to solve ours?”
+If it did not personally concern you?”

-“No,” Íde admitted, answering for all of them.
+“No,” Íde reluctantly admitted, answering for all of them.

 “Maybe,” Kieran said.
 “Distantly.”

 “We’re interested in your story,” Apa said, adding, “But distantly.
-If your king were to request our help, that would be a different matter.”
+If your king were to request our help directly, that would be a different matter.”

 “So if we get him to ask for help, you’d give it?”
 Maebhe asked.

 “Perhaps.
 But I cannot speak for the other Council members,” Apa said, gesturing at the mostly-empty field.
-“Drys, perhaps you can show our visitors more of Home before they leave tomorrow morning.”
+Drys sighed, drawing Apa’s attention to them.
+“Drys, perhaps you can show our visitors more of Home before they leave tomorrow.”

 Maebhe blinked at Apa, at the sudden subject change.
 She hadn’t realized they were leaving tomorrow, but Apa didn’t seem to be giving them a choice.
 Drys, Íde, and Maebhe stood, Maebhe giving Kieran’s hair a sharp tug when he hesitated.